2026 Stock Market Outlook: Sectors, Trends & Leverage Trading Strategies

 Sector rotation is the process by which institutional capital systematically shifts between equity categories in response to evolving macroeconomic conditions, earnings catalysts, and thematic investment cycles.

-As of June 2026, the most consequential rotation underway is a decisive tilt toward Industrials (XLI) and Materials (XLB) — the two sectors most directly exposed to what analysts are calling the "AI Infrastructure Dividend" — even as the AI trade itself undergoes internal fragmentation that is reshaping the leadership hierarchy within technology.
+As of July 2026, the most consequential rotation underway is a decisive tilt toward Industrials (XLI) and Energy (XLE) — alongside Materials (XLB) — the sectors most directly exposed to what analysts are calling the "AI Infrastructure Dividend" — even as the AI trade itself undergoes internal fragmentation that is reshaping the leadership hierarchy within technology.

 According to the Charles Schwab Sector Views Monthly Outlook, the rationale is straightforward:

-> "Industrials should benefit from increased capital spending in key growth areas like electricity capacity, construction around the artificial intelligence-related (AI) infrastructure buildout, defense, and energy, which also supports Materials." > — Charles Schwab Sector Outlook Team, Senior Portfolio Strategists at Charles Schwab
+> "Industrials are still supported by increased capital spending in key growth areas like electricity capacity, construction around the artificial intelligence-related (AI) infrastructure buildout, defense, and energy, which also supports Materials." > — Charles Schwab Investment Strategy Team, Sector Views: Monthly Stock Sector Outlook

 This isn't a narrow thesis.
 The scale of the underlying capex cycle has become clearer through mid-2026: the $700 billion combined AI/data center CapEx commitment from Google, Amazon, Meta, and Microsoft is, as macro commentators describe it, "the load-bearing wall of the entire AI trade" — the assumption on which semiconductors, data-center REITs, and GPU suppliers are all priced.